AzaliaPe/app03/README.md

-# Aplicación The Rick an Morty API
+# Aplicación The Rick and Morty API